ouya/docs/unity.md

 ```
 ### Step 5: Sync Bundle ID / Package Name

 `Assets/Plugins/Android/AndroidManifest.xml` overwrites Unity's Player bundle ID, so you will need to make sure to make sure the package name it uses matches your actual bundle ID.
-The easiest way to do this is from the menu (OUYA > Sync Bundle ID)
+The easiest way to do this is from the menu (Edit > Sync Android Bundle ID)

 ![Sync Bundle ID Menu](images/unity_sync_id.png)